jdonlan/java-dev/README.md

 Developing for Android - Developer's Guide
 =======

 Welcome to Developing for Android!
 This material was curated and created as a resource for developers to dive into mobile development.
-Through this seminar, you will be exposed to the core tools, concepts, and techniques required to build applications for Google's Android operating system.
+Through this book, you will be exposed to the core tools, concepts, and techniques required to build applications for Google's Android operating system.

 ## Content and Expectations